 Bankruptcy law allows married couples to file one bankruptcy petition together – called a joint bankruptcy petition.
 For most couples, filing a joint bankruptcy is more advantageous than filing an individual bankruptcy, but not always.
 (To learn more about joint bankruptcy and its pros and cons, see our Filing Considerations for Married Couples area.)

-Now that the U.S. Supreme Court has declared DOMA unconstitutional, however, the path is cleared for same sex married couples to file joint bankruptcy petitions.
+Once the U.S. Supreme Court declared DOMA unconstitutional, however, the path was cleared for same sex married couples to file joint bankruptcy petitions.

 Same-Sex Couples That Are Not Legally Married

 Just like a heterosexual couple that is not married, if you are part of a same-sex couple but have not gotten married, you cannot file a joint petition.